 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents, vehicle travellers, and NMUs.
 Although General Wade's Military Road (local road) will be closed during works with a diversion in place, no full road closures on A9 are currently expected.
-No significant congestion issues are noted during the proposed construction hours; however increased journey times may occur, but these are considered insignificant considering the relatively low traffic counts and works being undertaken out of the traffic peak hours (and outside the peak tourist season).
+No significant congestion issues are noted during the proposed construction hours; however increased journey times may occur, but these are considered insignificant considering the relatively low traffic counts and works being undertaken out of the traffic peak hours.
 In the event of local access restrictions to residential properties, access will be granted as requested.
-Access to NMU facilities such as core paths, a walking route and NCN route, which lie within 300m of the scheme, will be maintained and the works are being undertaken at night when footfall and cyclist count is at its lowest.
+Access to NMU facilities which lie within 300m of the scheme, will be maintained and the works are being undertaken at night when footfall and cyclist count is at its lowest.

-Although no residential or commercial premises lie within 300m of the scheme, a cluster of residential premises and holiday accommodation lies between 300m and 350m of the scheme and is accessed via the junction within the scheme extents.
-The properties are screened from the scheme extents via woodland, however the works are being undertaken at night and there is potential for disturbance from noise, vibration and from additional construction lighting.
+Multiple residential properties and commercial premises are found within 300m of the scheme.
+The nearest residential property lies just 60m from the scheme with no screening present and given that the works are being undertaken at night, there is potential for disturbance from noise, vibration and from additional construction lighting.